kuanrcl/MySQL_EE_Workshop/Lab16/Readme.md

 ## Configure MySQL
 On Nagios UI, select **Configure**->**Configuration Wizard** Select the **MySQL Server** and fill up the details

 ![MySQL3](img/N4.png)

 ![MySQL4](img/N5.png)

 Once configured, you can start monitoring MySQL by navigating the different metrics

 ![MySQL](img/N3.png)

+To quickly locate the MySQL monitoring metrics, use the search bar and search for "MySQL".
+The monitoring stats are grouped in
+**Services** view

 ![MySQL5](img/N6.png)